LisaCR01/README-generator/Develop/README-generated.md

   ## Tests
   Use npm test to run tests
   ## Questions
-  * For any other questions about the application please contact me by emailing: README Generator'/Users/lisagunn/coding_bootcamp/week9/README-generator/README2.md'
+  * For any other questions about the application please contact me by emailing: lcrgunn@gmail.com
-  * To see other applications developed by me please visit my GitHub profile: ['/Users/lisagunn/coding_bootcamp/week9/README-generator/README2.md'](https://github.com/'/Users/lisagunn/coding_bootcamp/week9/README-generator/README2.md'/)
+  * To see other applications developed by me please visit my GitHub profile: [lisaCR01](https://github.com/lisaCR01/)